Van Gogh's Flowers: Everything to Know About His Floral Paintings

 A source of balance in Van Gogh's troubled life

-The influence of Dutch still lifes revisited with passion
+The influence of Dutch still lifes reinterpreted with passion

-In his work, the still life becomes living nature: the colors explode, the outlines vibrate, emotion invites itself into every detail.
+In his work, still life becomes living nature: colors explode, contours vibrate, emotion invites itself into every detail.
 The flowers are no longer frozen; they breathe, dance, radiate.
-Van Gogh thus transforms a traditional genre into a field of modern exploration, at the crossroads of Impressionism and personal expression.
+Van Gogh thus transforms a traditional genre into a field of modern exploration, at the crossroads of impressionism and personal expression.

 🎨 Colors, Light, and Gesture: Van Gogh's Floral Revolution